breitnw/nixos/README.md

   };
 };
 ```

+> Do note that NixOS and Home-Manager configurations are named according to the *system*, not the host.
+If the system name differs from the host name, such as in the example above, it will need to be specified on rebuild!

 Concretely, all platform-dependent information is configured in the `platforms/` directory, while all host-dependent info is configured in the `hosts/` directory.
 Each platform consists of the `hardware-configuration.nix` generated upon NixOS installation, alongside a `platform.nix` that provides details on the keyboard, display, and other hardware characteristics.
 A platform's `platform.nix` should implement the interface provided by `platforms/options.nix`.
 These options are threaded through to *both NixOS and Home-Manager*, which can use them to implement desired behaviors in a platform-agnostic way.

 ## features